Tom Choi: Awards

-In 2015, Choi was nominated for Best Actor at the Maverick Movie Awards for the Tension Films short film Lone Hunter.
+In 2015, Choi was nominated for Best Actor at the Maverick Movie Awards for the short film Lone Hunter.
 In 2017, he was nominated for Best Actor and won the Jury Prize for Best Short Film at the Milledgeville Film Festival for Lone Hunter, shared with John Heinsen and Pascal Leister.

 In 2016, he received an Honorable Mention at Justin Lin's Interpretations Short Films Initiative in the NBCUniversal Short Film Festival for Singularity.
 Choi both directed the film and played the leading role.